THE PAW PROJECT TEAM

 Lisbet Thoresen – Designer and Web Architecture

-About Jennifer Conrad, DVM, Director
+About Jennifer Conrad, DVM, Founder and Director, Paw Project

 Dr. Jennifer Conrad has cared for wildlife on six continents for over two decades.
 She is an impassioned advocate for animal welfare, who has seen first-hand the suffering and exploitation of animals, destruction of habitat, and gratuitous hunting—all of which threaten the welfare and very survival of many species.
 Dr. Conrad has participated in many programs to protect and improve the lives of wild animals.
 She has traveled to Namibia to de-horn rhinos, making them unattractive targets for slaughter by poachers who prize the horns for ornamental uses.
 While in Africa, she worked with the Cheetah Conservation Fund, collecting information to help fortify the dwindling numbers of this species.
 In Nepal, Dr. Conrad treated endangered Asian elephants, and in the Galapagos Islands, she joined government scientists treating a threatened population of sea lions.